-But, and this is equally important, such prelapsarian visions must be receivable by all men: "All men are capable of this act.
-The very utterance of his thoughts to men, proves the poet's faith, that, all men can receive them; that all men are poets, though in a less degree" (228).
-The further leap he makes is that all men are already poets "though in a less degree", because all language is, at root, poetical: "[a]s we go back in history, language becomes more picturesque, until its infancy, when it is all poetry" (221).
-Now this is building to another of Emerson's most famous lines, "[l]anguage is fossil poetry" (Works 3 13), but it begins with a less pithy reflection in December of 1841:

-As the limestone in our quarries is found to consist of infinite masses of the remains of animicules, so language is made up of images or poetic tropes which now in their familiar secondary use have quite ceased to remind us of their poetic origin, as howl from owl, ravenous from raven, rotation from wheel, and so on to infinity.
-(Journals 8 160)

-His point here is that men are all already poets; as he reminds us in "The Poet": "[t]he people fancy they hate poetry, and they are all poets and mystics!"
-(Works 3 10) People, then, are already located in metaphors albeit mostly dead metaphors (the difference between the poet and the mystic being that the latter, the mystics, are trapped in the narrow circuit of the dead metaphor: original insight faded to custom).
+But, and this is equally important, such pre-lapsarian visions must be receivable by all men, and for Emerson the act of utterance is enough only to prove the poet's faith.
+The further leap he makes is that all men are already poets 'though in a less degree', because all language is, at root, poetical: '[a]s we go back in history, language becomes more picturesque, until its infancy, when it is all poetry' (221).
+Now this is building to another of Emerson's most famous lines, '[I]anguage is fossil poetry' (CW3 13), but it begins with a less pithy reflection in December of 1841: 'As the limestone in our quarries is found to consist of infinite masses of the remains of animicules, so language is made up of images or poetic tropes which now in their familiar secondary use have quite ceased to remind us of their poetic origin, as howl from owl, ravenous from raven, rotation from wheel, and so on to infinity.'
+(JMN8 160) His point here is that men are all already poets; as he reminds us in 'The Poet': '[t]he people fancy they hate poetry, and they are all poets and mystics!'
+(CW3 10) People, then, are already located in metaphors - albeit mostly dead metaphors (the difference between the poet and the mystic being that the latter, the mystics, are trapped in the narrow circuit of the dead metaphor: original insight faded to custom).
 But the very fact that language is metaphorical by nature has, for Emerson, the potential for liberation; a new metaphor opens up a new relation: what is needed to generate new metaphors is merely a new angle of vision, a new take on nature itself.

 In order to attain this novelty, this liberty, it is not that we first need to see something new in nature (say, America) and then name it with a new word and thus crack custom (though this must have happened once - but that would have been before there was such a thing as custom).
-It is rather a process of discovering the vitality in our extant vocabulary that creates the new angle of vision by opening new metaphoric grounds.
-He tries to sketch the process of metaphorical re-inscription for the concept of "nature" in the in a journal entry of 1841:
+It is rather a process of discovering the vitality in our extant vocabulary that creates the new angle of vision by opening new grounds.
+He tries to sketch the process of metaphorical re-inscription for the concept of 'nature' in the in a journal entry of 1841:

 The Metamorphosis of nature shows itself in nothing more than this that there is no word in our language that cannot become typical to us of nature by giving it emphasis.
 The world is a Dancer; it is a Rosary; it is a Torrent; it is a Boat; a Mist; a Spider's Snare; it is what you will; and the metaphor will hold, & it will give the imagination keen pleasure.
 Swifter than light the World converts itself into that thing you name & all things find their right place under the new & capricious classification.
-(Journals 7 23)
+(JMN7 23)